abeggchr/ui-testing-travel-guide/slides/transscript.md

 #### Pattern: Very few (< 10) UI tests

 *Solution*: Design the tests so that they cover all possible connections between the components.

+Example: You have:

-Example: You have an we wich hosts the UI, an applicaiton server for the business logic (420 use cases), a job server for report creation (there are 500 different reports) and an distribution system for sending emails (42 different templates in 8 different languages).
-For that scenario there might be two test cases: one case creating a single report and another one calling the distribution service.
+* a browser wich hosts the UI
+* an application server for the business logic (420 use cases)
+* a job server for report creation (there are 500 different reports)
+* a distribution system for sending emails (42 different templates in 8 different languages)

+For that scenario there might be 2 test cases: one case creating a single report and another one calling the distribution service.

 *Advantages*: